adamrk/scheme2luac/README.md

 $ stack exec -- ghc LibCompiler.hs -shared -dynamic -fPIC -o libcompiler.so -lHSrts-ghc8.0.2
 $ stack exec -- ghc libcompilerhelper.c -no-hs-main -optl -L. -lcompiler -o lualibhelper.so -shared -fPIC -dynamic
 ```
 Note that you will need to change the option `-lHSrts-ghc8.0.2` to match with your version of GHC.
 Check which version of ghc you're running with `stack exec -- ghc --version`.
+You will also need the lua header files `lua.h` and `luaconf.h` which are available [here](https://www.lua.org/source/5.1/).
+Modify the `-L.` flag to the path to these header files.

 This will create two shared libraries: `libcompiler.so` and `lualibhelper.so`.
 At runtime Lua must be able to access the `lualibhelper.so` library and the path to `libcompiler.so` must be in the `LD_LIBRARY_PATH` environment variable.
 Otherwise you will see an error like this:
 ```